Peachorchids/peachorchids.github.io/about.md

 My name is Mercy Michael Ihemedo, I was born on 5th August 1990.
 I am single and i run my own business.

 I grew up loving computer technology so much that i want to build a carreer on it.
-I developed the interest from watching movies about tech gurus and anything technology.
+I developed the interest from watching movies about tech gurus and anything technology when I was very young.
 I love anything software, cyber security, artificial intelligence etc.

 I like brainstorming ideas and finding solutions somehow i got that skills from my teenage years because I am the first daughter in my family and I took up responsibility of providing and assisting my parents with my younger ones very much earlier in life.